Conflict Owner's Manual

 9:18

 You already have conflict competencies like good listening.
 But do you use your best listening skill in the heat of conflict?
-Here are three suggestions to help you bridge the gap between knowing how to listen, and remembering to use your liste...
+Here are three steps to help you bridge the gap between knowing how to listen, and using the listening skills you have...

 •